Home

 2022-05-23 20:19:20

-KYIV, May 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian in the first struggle crimes trial arising from Russia's invasion.
+KYIV, May 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in prison on Monday for killing an unarmed civilian within the first battle crimes trial arising from Russia's invasion.

-Choose Serhiy Agafonov stated Shishimarin, carrying out a "felony order" by a soldier of higher rank, had fired several photographs on the sufferer's head from an automated weapon. learn extra
+Decide Serhiy Agafonov said Shishimarin, finishing up a "legal order" by a soldier of higher rank, had fired several shots at the sufferer's head from an automated weapon. learn more

 Register now for FREE limitless access to Reuters.com